 What you really want to do is mediate because you know mediation will get you a fair and thorough agreement tailored to your unique needs and circumstances.

 But given everything else you're currently juggling, you’re not sure how you’ll find the time to get to the mediator’s office.
-Leaving you to wonder - is there any divorce option out there that combines convenience and quality?
+Leaving you to wonder - is there any divorce option out there that combines convenience and quality with conflict resolution?

 You use technology in your everyday life to make things easier.
 You can make a call, check e-mail, pay bills or surf the web from just about anywhere on the planet.